 32. Go Figure (2005)

-Ah, the Ice Princess look-alike of Disney Channel.
-Both Disney’s theatrical ice skating movie and its DCOM counterpart were released in 2005, and I (Allison) most definitely saw them both.
+Both Disney’s theatrical ice skating movie (Ice Princess) and its DCOM counterpart were released in 2005, and I (Allison) most definitely saw them both.
 Some fans may not know that Meg Cabot (author of The Princess Diaries) wrote Ice Princess’s original screenplay, which originally had the lead character playing hockey, too.
-Sounds like someone took that leftover hockey bit and threw it into Go Figure for Katelin Kingsford.
-The movie turned out kind of cute, although it adheres to a typical “kid trying to do two different activities at once” prototype.
-That title track by the band Everlife was definitely memorable as Katelin realizes that she loves being part of a team.
+In Go Figure, Katelin Kingsford lives the double-life on the ice, going to boarding school on a hockey scholarship, with figure skating her actual priority.
+The title track by the band Everlife was definitely memorable as Katelin realizes that she loves being part of a team.

 33. Tru Confessions (2002)

 Disney Channel was not afraid to tackle heavy subjects, and Tru Confessions might have been the heaviest.
 The film focuses on Clara Bryant’s (Under Wraps) journey as Tru, a young woman navigating life with an autistic brother named Eddie, played by Shia LeBeouf.
-There are many parallels to Quints in dealing with parents who are too preoccupied with siblings and the frustration of understanding your siblings’ needs while also needing support, yourself.
-This one is a tough rewatch, but it’s an important DCOM.
+There are parallels to Quints in dealing with parents who are too preoccupied with siblings and the frustration of understanding your siblings’ needs while also needing support, yourself.
+This one is an intense rewatch, but it’s an important DCOM.

 34. Pixel Perfect (2004)